SimonvdFliert/Hangman/README.md

 # PythonGames

-This repository will hold different games created using Python.
+This branch will hold the code to the Hangman game.